vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-standalone-clusters.md

 This section covers setting up a standalone cluster in Azure.
 A standalone cluster provides a workload cluster that is **not** managed by a centralized management cluster.

-1. Initialize the Tanzu kickstart UI.
+1. Initialize the Tanzu Community Edition installer interface.

     ```sh
     tanzu standalone-cluster create --ui
     ```

-1. Go through the configuration steps, considering the following.
+1. Complete the configuration steps in the installer interface and create the standalone cluster.
+The following configuration settings are recommended:

-   * In Management Cluster Settings, use the Instance type drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.
-The minimum configuration is 2 CPUs and 8 GB memory
+   * Use the Instance type drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.
+The minimum configuration is 2 CPUs and 8 GB memory.

    * Disable **Enable Identity Management Settings**.
 You can disable identity management for proof-of-concept/development deployments, but it is strongly recommended to implement identity management in production deployments.
 For more information about enabling Identity Management, see [Identity Management](../azure-install-mgmt/#step-5-identity-management).

-1. At the end of the UI, deploy the cluster.

-1. Store the name of your cluster (set during configuration or automatically generated) to a `STANDALONE_CLUSTER_NAME` environment variable.

-    ```sh
-    export STANDALONE_CLUSTER_NAME="<INSERT_STANDALONE_CLUSTER_NAME_HERE>"
-    ```

 1. Set your kubectl context to the cluster.

     ```sh
-    kubectl config use-context ${STANDALONE_CLUSTER_NAME}-admin@${STANDALONE_CLUSTER_NAME}
+    kubectl config use-context <STANDALONE-CLUSTER-NAME>-admin@<STANDALONE-CLUSTER-NAME>
     ```

 1. Validate you can access the cluster's API server.

     ```sh
     kubectl get nodes
+    ```
+    The output will look similar to the following:
+    ```sh
     NAME                                       STATUS   ROLES                  AGE    VERSION
     ip-10-0-1-133.us-west-2.compute.internal   Ready    <none>                 123m   v1.20.1+vmware.2
     ip-10-0-1-76.us-west-2.compute.internal    Ready    control-plane,master   125m   v1.20.1+vmware.2